ollef/ollef.github.io/site/posts/query-based-compilers.md

 For example, if we make changes to a source file with many large imports, we need to walk the dependency trees of all of the imports just to update the editor state for that single file.
-This is because dependency verification by itself needs to walk all the way to the root queries for all the dependencies of a given query, which can often be a large proportion of the whole dependency tree.
+This is because dependency verification by itself needs to go all the way to the root queries for all the dependencies of a given query, which can often be a large proportion of the whole dependency tree.